(Revised December 2022)

 8. There are no prerequisites for participation.
 We’ve had contributions from published authors, first-time writers, and all types of people in-between.

-9. Issues always come out on a Monday (usually the third or fourth Monday of the month).
-Text submissions are due the Tuesday of the previous week.
+9. Issues always come out on a Monday (usually the last Monday of the month).
+Text submissions are due the Tuesday thirteen days before.

 Deadlines are important.
-As our turnaround time gives us less than a week between final submission date and publication, there’s little time for us to spend editing things that should have been fixed already and even less time for a bounced story to get corrected and re-submitted.
+Our current turnaround time gives us slightly less than two weeks between final submission date and publication, there’s little time for us to spend editing things that should have been fixed already and even less time for a bounced story to get corrected and re-submitted.
 Thus, please get your stories in on time.
 In fact, plan to get them in early; there’s no shame in having a story submitted entire months before the deadline, and submissions are always open.
 Stories that the editors decide have arrived too late for current issue will be saved for the next issue.

 If you foresee any difficulty meeting a specific deadline, please tell us as soon as possible so we can agree on a modified schedule.